 - Any restrictions on using the software.
 (For example, Microsoft offers cheap licences for academic use only, prohibiting commercial use.)

 - Various legal clauses specifying which country's laws apply and so on.

 Breaching the licence terms can lead to legal action against you in the civil or even criminal courts.

-4. How can we ensure that a computer system we buy does what we want it to?
+4. How can we ensure a computer system will do what we want it to?